 Mr. Squair earned his Bachelor of Engineering and Master of Applied Management from The University of Newcastle, Australia.
 He has over 20 years of experience in higher education facilities planning, design, construction and facilities operations, as well as extensive prior experience in heavy industrial construction management.

 Steven Maniscalco joined the college in 1996 and was appointed the Chief Information Officer in 2019.
 He oversees IT services for the campus community.
 Steve completed his undergraduate degree from SUNY Oneonta with a dual BS in Computer Science and Chemistry.
 He has worked professionally at the college, since graduating in 1996, working in the various IT units such as Academic Computing Services, Teaching, Learning and Technology Center and IT Customer Support.
 He has provided customer focused technology services for students, faculty, and staff throughout his career in higher education information technology.

-Sue Clemons is an alumna of SUNY Oneonta and began her career at the College immediately after receiving her Bachelor’s degree in Business Economics.
-She currently serves as Associate VP and Controller, overseeing several administrative areas including Internal Control, Business Services, Student Accounts, Accounting, Making Cent$ Financial Wellness Program and the Call Center.
+Sue Clemons is an alumna of SUNY Oneonta and began her career at the college immediately after receiving her Bachelor’s degree in Business Economics.
+She currently serves as Associate VP and Controller, overseeing several administrative areas including Internal Control, Business Services, Student Accounts, Financial Aid and Scholarships, Accounting, Making Cent$ Financial Wellness Program and the Call Center.
 Her previous responsibilities at the college included grants administration and serving as Director of Student Accounts.
 As a long-term member of the campus community, she values the on-going opportunity to work with faculty, staff, and students each day.
 She is an integral partner to academic and administrative units across the institution, responding to emerging issues and trends, promoting the development of streamlined processes and procedures, and supporting effective operations balanced with compliance and risk management.